tommimaki/rentacarbackend/ReadMe.md

 ### Getting Started
 To get started with the back end, follow these steps:

-Clone the repository to your local machine.
+*Clone the repository to your local machine.
-Install dependencies by running npm install.
+*Install dependencies by running npm install.
-Create a .env file and add your MongoDB connection string as MONGODB_URI.
+*Create a .env file and add your MongoDB connection string as MONGODB_URI.
-Run the server with npm start.
+*Run the server with npm start.
-API Endpoints
-Authentication
-POST /api/auth
-Authenticate a user with an email and password.